-Jesus' teaching in this parable is rather simple and defines in what sense humans come into this world "lost."
-All humans have paid a toll for Adam's sins and for being cut off from God and a chance a salvation through no fault of our own.
+Jesus' teaching in this parable is rather simple and defines, in what sense, humans come into this world "lost."
+All humans have paid a toll for Adam's sins and are cut off from God and a chance a salvation through no fault of our own.
 Being lost is not caused by sinning nor is it worthy of the fires of hell.
 It means nothing more than to be disoriented, unable to find where to go, confused, helpless and so on.
 Being lost, according to Jesus, is not a state of condemnation but a statement of reality.

 The second resurrection

 Those who were in a state of 'waiting' during their initial physical existence will not live again until after Jesus' 1,000 year reign on earth.
 It is then, during God's second resurrection, that the vast majority of humanity will live a SECOND time in the flesh and given a full chance at salvation!

 Dry bones and salvation

 This is, of course, a prophecy of a future resurrection from the dead.
 Who are these dry bones?
 God tells Ezekiel they are "the whole house of Israel" (verse 11).
 They symbolically cry out that their hope is lost and that they feel permanently cut off.
 Ezekiel is told to respond to the hopelessness of the bones (representing people) by saying they will be made alive again and live in the land of Israel (Ezekiel 37:12)!

 The GOOD NEWS is that God does offer a "second chance" for the countless billions of humans who, in this life, never understood the gospel and were never converted!
 In his wisdom he has set aside a time, in the near future, where he will resurrect back to a physical life the vast majority of humanity.
 It is at that time that he will open up their minds to comprehend his truth, repent, receive his Holy Spirit, and have a FULL opportunity at salvation.